 Graduate students who have remaining educational expenses after borrowing their maximum annual eligibility under the Direct unsubsidized programs may borrow from the PLUS program to meet the remaining portion of their cost of attendance.
 As noted above, the total amount of student aid from all programs is limited to a student's total educational costs as determined by the Office of Student Financial Aid.

-More information about Direct loan limits, interest rates and federally mandated loan fees can be found here:
+More information about Direct Graduate PLUS Loan, interest rates and federally mandated loan fees can be found

 Federal Work-Study Program